|Doc. Number||Article Title||Effective Date||Version|

 Below is an example of what your Field Mappings should look like:

-**Note: We mapped the reference ID to the Standard field "External ID".
+**Note: We mapped the "mid" to the Standard field "External ID".
 External ID is a system field meant to be used to store a third party's ID.
 This is useful so that when searching converted mail contacts in the CRM, you are able to search for contacts by their reference ID.

 Once you are finished mapping each field, click Save.